 Currently about half of Gen Z Australians use social media as their main source of news – the way they engage with news and information media is constantly evolving, and we need to ensure they have the important knowledge and skills to adapt and thrive.

 Media Literacy Lab forms a crucial part of the wider Australian response to recent research, evidencing teachers’ calls for media literacy education support.
 It supports this with carefully curated education resources – that keep pace with the changing media landscape – in a safe, narrative-driven learning environment.

 Confident and explicit teaching of media literacy can lead to stronger digital civic engagement in young people, supporting safer online communities across Australia.

 The Alannah & Madeline Foundation facilitated student validation workshops in early 2020 to ensure Media Literacy Lab:

 We are proud to have Solli Raphael as our Media Literacy Lab Youth Ambassador.
 Solli’s YouTube Channel shows this young game changer, Slam Poet and Writer in action.

-Once registered, teachers can access Media Literacy Lab resources that aim to build professional knowledge, practice and confidence to teach media literacy – quickly and effectively.
+Once registered for eSmart Media Literacy Lab, teachers can access resources and attend events that aim to build professional knowledge, practice and confidence to teach media literacy – quickly and effectively.

 Media Literacy Lab complements the implementation of eSmart Schools and eSmart Schools membership.
 As your students become more media literate with the Lab, their understanding of smart, safe and responsible online behaviours will deepen.
 Teaching and learning module content within Media Literacy Lab, such as mis/dis-information, online hate speech and democratic rights, aligns with eSmart Domain 5: An eSmart Curriculum.